 I am not entirely clued up on the full impact of tourism and social media and its affects but it is certainly something I will be researching and taking more seriously.
 I do know that these are not isolated incidents or places where such things happen but are ones I have witnessed first hand (and no I didn’t go down to get the Skyfall photo).
 The affect from so many people driving and parking where they like or leaving litter, lighting fires etc does take its toll on the environment and wildlife.

 I didn’t want to turn this post into a rant (although it sort of has), more an education, or an eye opener (to some, not everyone).
-Also taking the chance to say that from now on in if I write about a hidden gem I have stumbled across then I might not geo-tag it on Instagram or name drop in my blog.
+Also taking the chance to say that from now on in if I write about a quiet and picturesque place I have stumbled across then I might not geo-tag it on Instagram or name drop in my blog.
 I will, however be more general with my location, otherwise I think I may struggle to call myself a travel blogger, and share it’s beauty through my photographs.

-So, from here my plan is to continue inspiring, reviewing and promoting this stunning, friendly and vibrant country just with less social media geo-tags.
+So, from here my plan is to continue inspiring people to find their own version of Scotland, reviewing and promoting this stunning, friendly and vibrant country just with less social media geo-tags.
 I am also hoping to cover more local Perth based attractions and events, so do follow my tales.

 Scotland is here to be enjoyed by locals and visitors alike, lets keep it a place that people want to keep coming back to explore but maybe let them stumble upon their own wee gem.
 Lets not let our wanderlust ruin such beauty.
 Please do go and enjoy the great outdoors, views and make your own moments but be mindful of there reason you visited in the first place.